youssmak/vanilla-js-extended-boilerplate/README.md

 ## Features

-- Prettier : format code on save and save your time ⌛️
+- Prettier : format code on save and save your energy 🔋
+- Eslint : Analyse your code and quickly find issues 🐛

 ## Installation